affinity-team/slate/source/includes/_opps.md

 Unlike people and organizations, an opportunity can only belong to a single list and, thus, does not have global fields.
 This list must be provided at the creation of the opportunity.
-If the list containing the opportunity gets deleted, then the opportunity subsequently gets deleted.
-If a user does not have permission to access a list with opps, the user cannot view any of those opps.
+If the list or list entry containing the opportunity gets deleted, then the opportunity subsequently gets deleted.
+If a user does not have permission to access a list with opportunities, the user cannot view any of those opportunities.

 **Note:**

-1. If you are looking to remove an opportunity from a list, please check out the [List Entries](#list-entries) section of the API.
+1. If you are looking to remove an opportunity from a list, note that deleting an opportunity is the same as removing an opportunity from a list because an opportunity can only exist on a single list with a single list entry.
 2. If you are looking to modify a field value (one of the cells on Affinity's spreadsheet), please check out the [Field Values](#field-values) section of the API.